 It can be through a phone call, an email, text, a note tucked somewhere so they can find it.
 Also, it can be through meeting for lunch, or whatever you can do to let your spouse know that he or she is important to you —it’s all good.
 (And try to be an encourager when you do make that contact.)

-Tip #4: When you’re able to eat together (breakfast, lunch, and/or dinner), pray together.
+Tip #4: When you’re able to eat together, pray together.

 Ask God’s blessing for the meal.
 And hold hands while you’re doing this, as a married couple and as a family.
 It can make you feel closer emotionally, and physically, as well as spiritually closer to God.

-It can be during a “22 minute date time” or while eating dinner, or at some point in the evening.
+Connecting together can happen during a “22 minute date time” or while eating dinner, or at some point in the evening.
 Maybe it can even happen before going to bed.
 But be intentional in talking to each other, finding out about each other’s day.
 Here are the questions we ask:

 • Did anything positive or exciting happen to you today?